From 1 June 2023, nicotine-substitute solutions, including vaping products, will be included in the tax net with a flat excise duty rate of R2.90/ml.

 Vaping products are not covered by the Tobacco Products Control Act or the Medicines Act and are largely unregulated.

 New legislation to regulate the industry is currently in the pipeline, with the Tobacco Products and Electronic Delivery Systems Control Bill currently being processed.

-Vaping has gained popularity as an alternative to traditional cigarettes but has also emerged as a trendy habit among younger generations.
+It has gained much popularity as an alternative to traditional cigarettes but has also emerged among younger generations.
 A recent report by Professor Richard van Zyl-Smit at UCT studied the vaping habits of over 5,500 high school students from several high-income schools.

-The study found that over 25% of matric learners use vaping devices.
-Furthermore, almost 30% of respondents reported using their vaping device within an hour of waking, and almost a quarter cannot go through a school day without vaping.
+The study found that over 25% of matric learners are using vaping devices.
+Furthermore, almost 30% of respondents reported using their vaping device within an hour of waking, and almost a quarter are unable to go through a school day without vaping.